facebook/react/docs/docs/tutorial.md

 #### Events

 React attaches event handlers to components using a camelCase naming convention.
-We attach an onSubmit handler to the form that clears the form fields when the form is submitted with valid input.
+We attach an `onSubmit` handler to the form that clears the form fields when the form is submitted with valid input.

+We always return `false` from the event handler to prevent the browser's default action of submitting the form.
+(If you prefer, you can instead take the event as an argument and call `preventDefault()` on it &ndash; read more about [event handling](event-handling.html).)

 `React.autoBind()` is a simple way to ensure that a method is always bound to its component.
 Inside the method, `this` will be bound to the component instance.